Partner and Director

-Konstantin Polunin has been with BCG since 2008 and heads the firm’s Public Sector practice area in Russia.
+Konstantin Polunin has been with Boston Consulting Group since 2008 and heads the firm’s Public Sector practice in Russia.
 He is an expert in the field of nuclear energy and the automotive sector and concentrates on strategy, organization, digital, and innovative development.
 During his time with BCG, Konstantin has delivered multiple, complex, large-scale projects for various government agencies, as well as for major Russian and global public and private companies.

 Konstantin sits on a number of federal expert boards, including the working group of the Russian Presidential Economic Council’s National Entrepreneurship Initiative.
 He also speaks regularly at major international business forums, including the St. Petersburg International Economic Forum (SPIEF), the Eastern Economic Forum (EEF), Open Innovations, the Gaidar Forum, events sponsored by the Center for Strategic Development, and many others.
 He is often cited in the local print and online media, including such publications as Vedomosti, Kommersant, TASS, Forbes, and Harvard Business Review.
 He has also frequently appeared on central TV channels.